99ltaylor/Accessio/README.md

 <h3>Landscape</h3>

-In 2022, AI’s biggest names (DeepMind, open-ai, Hugging Face) will further improve the use and development of NLP technology.
+In 2022, AI’s biggest names (<a href="https://deepmind.com/">DeepMind</a>, <a href="https://openai.com/">open-ai</a>, <a href="https://huggingface.co/">Hugging Face</a>) will further improve the use and development of NLP technology.

 However, current algorithms are trained on traditional written sources such as newspapers, books, and articles which use standard, formal structures of language.
 A language is rarely spoken in exactly the same way by everyone, and people have their own accents, dialects, and slang, etc.

 NLP is yet to be developed for Jamaican Patois and other Caribbean languages and dialects.
-There's a community of NLP developing models for other languages - such as Chinese, Korean and numerous African languages.
+There's a community of NLP developing models for other languages - such as <a href="https://chinesenlp.xyz/#/">Chinese</a>, <a href="https://konlpy.org/en/latest/">Korean</a> and numerous <a href="https://www.masakhane.io/">African languages</a>.

 There are currently 3 major Caribbean languages with no existing NLP datasets:
 <ul>Haitian Creole (9.6 million speakers)</ul>